applieddataconsultants/wheredat/readme.md

 ## wheredat

-Adding a geocoding UI for your apps made dead simple
+A simple, easy to use, geocoding interface for web applications

 ### What is it?